wale1454/Keyboard-Mash/README.md

 A mechanical keyboard in your browser.

-# installing the Chrome extension locally.
+# Installing the Chrome extension locally.

 ## Step 1: Download the Extension Files